THE BASIC GAME

 The Basic Game Package

 Download the printable PDF below!
 This gives you four tiny little rulebooks (helpful at the game table), all seven Class sheets, a blank Character sheet and a sheet of Adventuring Goals for Pirates, Ninjas, Natives and Imperials.
-It’s totally free, we just ask you to post to Twitter or Facebook when you grab it.
+It’s totally free!

 A Bunch Of Dice